MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/07/devtools-115.md

 <!-- Reviewer: Rob Paveza-->

 In Microsoft Edge 115, we've made it easier and more customizable to connect DevTools to Azure Artifacts symbol server.
-In previous versions of Microsoft Edge, you had to generate Personal Access Tokens (PATs) in Azure DevOps and paste them into DevTools in order to authenticate to symbol server.
-Now, as long as you are logged into Microsoft Edge, you can connect to symbol server with Azure Active Directory.
+In previous versions of Microsoft Edge, you had to generate Personal Access Tokens (PATs) in Azure DevOps and paste them into DevTools in order to authenticate to the symbol server.
+Now, as long as you are logged into Microsoft Edge, you can connect to the symbol server by using<!--todo: that uses? --> Azure Active Directory.

-Additonally, you can now connect to multiple symbol servers if you need to fetch sourcemaps from different Azure DevOps organizations.
-Finally, you can filter which sourcemaps you want DevTools to fetch from symbol server by specifying the sourcemap URLs in an inclusion or exclusion list.
+Additonally, you can now connect to multiple symbol servers, in case you need to fetch sourcemaps from different Azure DevOps organizations.
+You can also filter which sourcemaps you want DevTools to fetch from the symbol server, by specifying the sourcemap URLs in an inclusion or exclusion list.

 ![Connecting to symbol server using Azure Active Directory from DevTools settings](./devtools-115-images/aad-symbol-server.png)
 <!-- todo: steps to re-create screenshot -->
 <!--
 1. Launch Edge, ensure that you are logged in to the browser
 1. Open DevTools > Settings > Symbol Server
-1. Under **Authorizaiton mode:**, select the dropdown and select Azure Active Directory
+1. Under **Authorization mode:**, select the dropdown and select Azure Active Directory
 1. Load the Azure DevOps organizations
 1. Take a screenshot
 1. Draw red highlight boxes around Authorization mode and Filter behavior